Welcome to the webspace of the PROF Subdivision for Gay and Transgender Chemists

 Our Fall 2011 National ACS Meeting Poster was "Gay and transgender chemists: welcoming work environments", presented during the PROF Town Hall Forum and Poster Session.

-Our Spring 2011 National ACS Meeting Symposium was "Gay and Transgender Chemists: The Case for Visibility and Diversity Inclusion",which included the following presentations:
+Our Spring 2011 National ACS Meeting (Anaheim) Symposium was "Gay and Transgender Chemists: The Case for Visibility and Diversity Inclusion",which included the following presentations:

 Click on any of the titles to open up a PDF of the presentation power point.
 You are welcome to use the presentation content as a resource, provided that you cite the presentation author and symposium as your source.
 Abstracts can be found in the program archives.